sandmaennchen5/homey-matic/README.txt

 ***** This app is still in Beta *****

-Homematic
+Homematic 2024
-This app adds support for Homematic device in Homey via the CCU2/CCU3/RaspberryMatic
+This app adds support for Homematic device in Homey via the CCU2/CCU3/RaspberryMatic.
+Homematic 2024 is an actively maintained version of the Homematic app, originally created by Timo Wendt.

 What works: